acumos/on-boarding/docs/developer-guide.rst

 -   Onboarding server will expose an REST API for validating the model.
 The REST API will take solutionID and metadata JSON containing model features as input parameters

--  The server will fetch the docker image details for the correspondingsolution and run the model image.
+-  The server will fetch the docker image details for the corresponding solution and run the modelimage.

 -  The input metadata JSON features will be send to predict API exposed by model docker image and output of predict method will be returned as API output.